barathvelmu/remind-me/README.md

 ## Introduction
 Hello!
 Thanks for visiting this project!

+*Project was built using JavaScript, CSS, JSX, React, JSON Server.*

 The purpose of this Reminder Application was to learn React and get familiar with React Hooks.
 I adopted a component-focused design pattern (breaking application into components) to truly grasp the power of React.
 This was my first experience with "thinking in components".
 This project has been deployed [here](https://barathvelmu.github.io/remind-me/).